nikcleju/nikcleju.github.io/docs/index.md

 #### Latest News

 - [2022 Sept-Oct] I'm a mentor in a student competition using AI to recognize old romanian texts written in Cyrillic: [Inteligența artificială aplicată în descifrarea scrierilor vechi românești](https://www.hackathons.ro/inteligenta-artificiala-aplicata-in-descifrarea-alfabetului-chirilic-septembrie-2022/)

+- [2022 Sept] I'm a member of the [Research Center for Logic, Optimization and Security (LOS)](https://los.cs.unibuc.ro/) at the Faculty of Mathematics and Computer Science, University of Bucharest

 - [2022 Sept] I joined the [NetAlert project](https://cs.unibuc.ro/~pirofti/netalert.html), using machine learning tools for detecting abnormal behavior in computer networks